 – Raghav got a 10 million dollar exit with the same concept

-Are not reasons for me to start a venture.
+Are no reasons for me to start a venture.

-If you are inspired to start a company because of any of the above reasons.
+If you are inspired to start a company for any of the above reasons.

 My answer is:

 However, there are times” when I am enlightened,” and I think straight like a monk who has had a bottle of the old monk.

 An answer like “We will solve a problem that definitely had a market need” is more convincing than anything else.

 Once, I am convinced that I am getting into something that will be impactful and, most importantly – makes me happy.

 I move on to check my risk readiness to be an Entrepreneur and there comes the next question, “Am I ready to take calculated risks?”